Optimal Algorithms for Submodular Maximization with Distributed Constraints: Problem Statement

 \section{Problem Statement}

-Given the aforementioned applications which emphasize the utility of maximizing submodular functions subject to distributed partition matroid constraints, we formulate the main problem of this paper:
+In this section, we formulate the main problem of this paper: maximizing submodular set functions subject to distributed partition matroid constraints.

 \begin{problem}[\textbf{Submodular Maximization Subject to a Distributed Partition Matroid Constraint}] Consider a collection of $n$ agents that form the set $\agents=\{1, \dots, n\}$.
-Let $f:2^{\Y} \mapsto \R_{+}$ be a normalized and monotone submodular function and let $\Y_1, \dots, \Y_n$ be pairwise disjoint partition of a finite ground set $\Y$, wherein each agent $i\in\agents$ can only choose actions from its local strategy set $\Y_i$.
-Consider the partition matroid $(\Y, \I)$, where
+Let $f:2^{\Y} \mapsto \R_{+}$ be a normalized and monotone submodular set function and let $\Y_1, \dots, \Y_n$ be a pairwise disjoint partition of a finite ground set $\Y$, wherein each agent $i\in\agents$ can only choose actions from its local strategy set $\Y_i$.
+Furthermore, consider the partition matroid $(\Y, \I)$, where

 The problem of submodular maximization subject to a distributed partition matroid constraint is to maximize $f$ by selecting a set $\setS\subseteq\Y$ from the family of allowable subsets so that $\setS \in\I$.
-Formally:

-\end{problem} In effect, the distributed partition matroid constraint in Problem \ref{prob:main_problem} enforces that each agent $i\in\agents$ can choose at most one action from its local strategy set $\Y_i$.
+Formally: \end{problem} In effect, the distributed partition matroid constraint in Problem \ref{prob:main_problem} enforces that each agent $i\in\agents$ can choose at most one action from its local strategy set $\Y_i$.
 Note that in this setting, each agent can only choose actions from its own local strategy set.
 Therefore, this problem is distributed in the sense that agents can only determine the actions taken by other agents by directly communicating with one another.